FRC1257/robotics-training/docs/frc/2-Sensors_And_Shuffleboard/5-Boolean_Sensors.md

 }
 ```

+> [!WARNING]
-**Remember that the limit switch and the break beam sensors have different conditions for when they return true or not.
-The limit switch returns true if something is touching it, while the breakbeam sensor returns true if someone is NOT in contact.**
+> Remember that the limit switch and the break beam sensors have different conditions for when they return true or not.
+The limit switch returns true if something is touching it, while the breakbeam sensor returns true if someone is NOT in contact.

 ## Usage